Excel Create Database (Table of Contents)

 Format Table

-Once you are done with inputting the data, it should be converted into a better visualisation table.
+Once you input the data, it should be converted into a better visualization table.

 - Select cells A2 to F12 from the spreadsheet.